edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 {% include figure image_path="/content/uploads/2016/02/008-ElastiCache03.png" caption="Figure 13: Create an ElastiCache cluster with the engine Memcached - Step 2" %}

 Select the Cache Subnet Group that you created at the beginning of this section.
-Use the Availability Zone policy of &#8220;Spread Nodes Across Zones&#8221;.
+Use the Availability Zone policy of "Spread Nodes Across Zones".
 This will ensure that in case of a Availability Zone failure, you still have one ElastiCache node left.
-For the VPC Security Group select the &#8220;Memcached&#8221; security group that you created (See Figure 14).
+For the VPC Security Group select the "Memcached" security group that you created (See Figure 14).

 {% include figure image_path="/content/uploads/2016/02/009-ElastiCache04.png" caption="Figure 14: Create an ElastiCache cluster with the engine Memcached - Step 3" %}